-CEFTA promotes the participation of both women and men in the Conferences and the Regional Networking meetings as well as in the selection of the national experts to be seconded to the Secretariat.
+CEFTA promotes the participation of both women and men in the Conferences and the Regional Networking meetings as well as in the selection of the experts of the Beneficiaries to be seconded to the Secretariat.
+It will in particular be the Secretariat's role to ensure the gender balance in all events it is organising, as well as amongst its own staff.